-Open Sky is a leading provider of Adult Community Clinical Services (ACCS) for individuals referred by the Department of Mental Health (DMH).
+Open Sky is a leading provider of Adult Community Clinical Services (ACCS) for individuals referred by the Massachusetts Department of Mental Health (DMH).
 The services are provided by an integrated team of licensed clinicians, program directors, housing counselors, outreach counselors, nurses, peer support specialists, family partners and addiction counselors.

 We provide individualized goal-oriented services that incorporate evidence-based and best practice approaches and interventions.
 This approach to service delivery is designed to effectively assist each individual to become more self-aware and to learn the skills necessary to move them towards the achievement of their personal goals.

 Residential Group Living Environment

 Open Sky offers a wide range of residential group living environments in Worcester County, North Central Massachusetts, and Southern Worcester County for adults who face serious mental health challenges, and/or have a dual diagnosis of mental illness and substance use disorders.

 Each of our residential programs offers individuals the opportunity to access diverse skill-building activities, treatment, counseling, and supports in a highly structured therapeutic environment.
 Our programs emphasize personal voice and choice – helping individuals to set practical goals, define and utilize their natural supports, and work confidently towards a transition back to a less restrictive setting in the community, or to their own homes.

 Supported Housing/Community Supports

 In addition to residential services, Open Sky offers a range of clinical and rehabilitative services for individuals with mental health challenges who are living in the community or are ready to transition from a residential program to a less restrictive living environment.